kentshenlim/authenticated-whisper/README.md

 - TODO: image all pointer none
 - TODO: need to fix width when large screen + pop up notification
 - TODO: change all username and password to fulfill complexity req
+- TODO: signing in with email, test on deployment